Akron, Alabama

 Akron (/ˈækrɒn/) is a town in Hale County, Alabama, United States.
-In 1906, the owner of a large plantation, Waller Evan Wedgworth, sold part of his land to developers, and a construction boom followed.
+On January 18, 1906, landowners Charles E. Waller, Charles Lightman and M.H.
+Murphy sold at public auction a great number of individual business and residential lots which would be developed into the town of Akron, Alabama.
+Akron became the fastest growing town in Hale County, and in a few years had grown to include a modern post office, railroad depot, various retail businesses, barber shop, hotel, drug store, concrete and block factory, wheel spoke factory, lumber mills, and attractive residences.
 The town was incorporated in March 1918.
 At the 2010 census the population was 356, down from 521 at the 2000 census.
 Akron has one site on the National Register of Historic Places, the Greek Revival cottage known as Tanglewood.

 Geography

 Akron is located in northwestern Hale County at 32°52′35″N 87°44′28″W (32.876425, -87.740978), 3 mi southeast of the Black Warrior River and 1 mi northwest of Alabama State Route 60.
 Greensboro, the Hale County seat, is 17 mi to the southeast.
 Eutaw is 14 mi by road to the southwest, and Moundville is the same distance to the northeast.

 According to the United States Census Bureau, the town of Akron has a total area of 1.8 km2, of which 0.01 sqkm, or 0.77%, is water.